If you spent any time interacting with DeFi or NFTs on Ethereum, you likely encountered infamously high gas fees and slow transactions.

 What is Ethereum 2.0?

 Ethereum 2 (ETH2) is an upgrade that aims to improve the network's security and scalability.
-This upgrade includes a transition from Ethereum's mining model ("Proof of Work") to a staking model ("Proof of Stake").
+This upgrade included a transition from Ethereum's mining model ("Proof of Work") to a staking model ("Proof of Stake").
+This move is known as the Merge.

 This set of improvements will increase Ethereum's scalability and put it on par with other leading blockchains in terms of throughput (TPS).

 As part of this move, ETH holders can stake their coins to earn rewards for their contributions to validation efforts.
 To stake coins on their own, they need a minimum of 32 ETH and lock up the coins until ETH2 launches.
-However, some protocols like Lido let holders stake any amount of ETH while also keeping liquidity.
+However, some liquid staking protocols let holders stake any amount of ETH while also keeping liquidity.

 Ahead of the upgrade, Ethereum also underwent a code change known as the Ethereum improvement proposal 1559 (EIP-1559) in August of 2021 to improve transaction fee pricing.